merely-useful/py-rse/index.md

 Pull requests and GitHub issues are good tools for asynchronous work, but team meetings are often a more efficient way to make decisions, and help build a sense of community.
-Knowing how to run a meeting well is as important as knowing how to use version control;
+Knowing how to run a meeting well\index{project!meetings}\index{meetings!how to run}
+is as important as knowing how to use version control;
 the rules doing so are simple but rarely followed:

 Decide if there actually needs to be a meeting.